CBussom/TeleTag/Weekly Reports/Weekly Report(11-15).md

       + Scan for Devices
     + **Progress and Issues:**
       + App keeps crashing
+      + Possibility of multiple bluetooth servers causing crash
-      + Check to make sure Bluetooth is connecting properly
+      + Created Bluetooth Server
+      + Code should only connect to devices using the app
     + **Next Week's Goals:**
-      + Connect to Bluetooth Devices
+      + Get App not to crash
-      + Send Data through Bluetooth
+      + Detect Proximity

 + ## Mahima Abraham
     + **Goals of last week:**